Trump, Kim Jong Un summit in Singapore expected to tackle denuclearization, economy

 "[The leaders] had an all-around and in-depth exchange of views on China-[North Korea] relations and major issues of common concern," the Chinese news agency reported, while Kim was quoted saying that he hopes to “build mutual trust with the U.S. through dialogue.”

-Fox News' Katherine Lam, Elizabeth Zwirz, Kathleen Joyce and The Associated Press contributed to this report.
+Fox News' Serafin Gomez, Kathleen Joyce, Katherine Lam, Kaitlyn Schallhorn, Zoe Szathmary, Elizabeth Zwirz and The Associated Press contributed to this report.